-

 The Institute invites feedback from members and engagement with the wider medical community.
 Please contact the IICN at info@iicn.ie with any comments or suggestions.

-The Annual General Meeting of the Irish Institute of Clinical Neuroscience took place on Saturday, December 10th in the Pembroke room, Merrion Hotel, Dublin 4.
+The Annual General Meeting of the Irish Institute of Clinical Neuroscience took place online on Friday, July 2nd 2021.

-Dr. Peter Boers, Treasurer of the IICN presented the 2015 Financial Accounts
+Dr. Brian Sweeney, Treasurer of the IICN, presented the 2020 Financial Accounts and the accounts were agreed by the meeting.

 You can find full information about Membership of IICN here.